dzhavat/dzhavat.github.io/_posts/2020-01-19-adding-an-rss-feed-to-github-pages.md

 ---
 layout: post
 title: Adding an RSS feed to GitHub Pages
+last_update: 2020-04-26
 ---

 Yesterday I decided to add an RSS feed to this blog.
 I hoped that it was going to be easy since the blog is build with Jekyll and hosted on GitHub Pages.
 There must be something already build-in, right?